CROHN'S

 2. Less Bleeding

-*The images above are shown for educational purposes only to illustrate intestinal lining damage and visible improvement of the intestinal lining.
-Degree and location of Crohn’s damage and improvement will differ by patient.
-Areas that were visually assessed may not represent improvement of the entire intestinal lining.
+The images above are shown for educational purposes only to illustrate intestinal lining damage and visible repair of the intestinal lining.
+Degree and location of Crohn’s damage and visible repair will differ by patient.
+Areas visually assessed may not represent total resolution or repair of the entire intestinal lining or deeper bowel layers.
 Images are not of SKYRIZI patients.
 Results are consistent with SKYRIZI clinical trials.

 Start the Conversation